Contrastive Multi-document Question Generation: Experiments

 { \textbf{Model comparison and ablation study:}} For simplicity, we abuse the term \emph{oracle} by calling the ground-truth question that retrieves $\dpos$ when constructing the dataset as the \emph{oracle} question.
 However, these questions are not gold questions as they might not be the most relevant and specific questions to the given positive and negative sets.

-Table~\ref{overall_retrieval} shows that our proposed model is effective at generating common questions given multiple documents.
+Table~\ref{overall_retrieval} shows that our proposed model is effective at generating questions given multiple documents.
 In particular, it shows that policy gradient or set-induced contrastive regularization alone is effective in improving performance.
 The coordinator performs better when optimized for both policy gradient and regularization objectives.

 The retrieval results for the questions that initially clustered $\dpos$ sets are presented.
 Note that these are not \emph{gold} questions because in most cases not all the retrieved documents in $\dpos$ answer the questions.
 For clarity of our presentation, we abuse the term and name them as \emph{oracle} questions.
-Automatic metric results show that our methods are upper-bounded by the \emph{oracle} MARCO questions.
+Search-engine augmented IR evaluation shows that our methods are upper-bounded by the \emph{oracle} MARCO questions.

 Entropy regularization improves the search-engine augmented IR scores, in particular, MRR.
 However, it is not crucial as supplemented by Table~\ref{pseudo_closeness}.
-For additional results, see Table~\ref{additional_overall_retrieval} in SM.
+For additional results, see Table~\ref{additional_overall_retrieval} in Appendix.

 { \textbf{Model performance v.s. similarities between $\dpos$ and $\dneg$:}} $\cossim(\dpos,\dneg)$ is approximated using the \emph{oracle} questions that are available in the dataset.
 The similarity is computed by the cosine similarity of the two GEN-Encoder \citep{Zhang:2019:GIR:3331184.3331198} representations.
-Figures~\ref{outsample_ir} and~\ref{lucene_ir} show that our model generated common questions are more grounded on the positive documents than the baseline model generations.
+Figures~\ref{outsample_ir} and~\ref{lucene_ir} show that our model generated questions are more grounded on $\dpos$ than the baseline model generations.
 The more similar the two sets $\dpos$ and $\dneg$, the more difficult for the models, even humans, to distinguish which document is more relevant, if not answerable, given the generated question.
 The model outperforms the baseline model uniformly across different similarities between $\dpos$ and $\dneg$.

 { \textbf{Role of $\dneg$ by visualizing $w$, $v$, and $z$: }} Figures~\ref{gradual} and~\ref{selective} show that our model MSCQG learns to gradually penalize $\dneg$ as it sequentially generates words that are more grounded on $\dpos$.
 Notice the roughly uniform weights across $\dpos$ but increasing penalization weights across $\dneg$, in decoding time.